j19sch/j19sch.github.io/posts/2022/from-tension-to-agreement-with-sociocracy-30.md

 The key part of this pattern is asking everyone if they consent to the proposal, or if they have concerns or objections.
 This can be done through [hand signals](https://www.youtube.com/watch?v=NW0ZkEH81Vg) so everyone can express their position at the same time.

 The difference between a concern and an [objection](https://patterns.sociocracy30.org/objection.html) is that an objection is an argument that the proposal is not good enough yet or safe enough yet.
-It's an argument,so there is reasoning or evidence to back it up.
+It's an argument, so there is reasoning or evidence to back it up.
 A concern is similar to an objection, but it can't be backed up in that way.
 For that reason, objects are blockers to coming to an agreement; concerns are not.
 That does not mean however, that concerns are ignored.
 Sometimes concerns can be alleviated by making a change to the proposal.
 If that does not work out, they can be recorded in the agreement near the evaluation criteria.

-Once all objections have been resolved, you have succesfully created an agreement and it's time to celebrate!
+Once all objections have been resolved, you have successfully created an agreement and it's time to celebrate!

 ## We have an agreement, now what?